quarteera/csd.quarteera.de/content/en/_index.md

 draft: false
 image:
 ---

+**📣 Let’s welcome Marzahn Pride with our new Telegram bot!**

+Pride is just around the corner — on June 21 — and we’ve prepared a handy assistant to make sure the celebration is bright, safe, and well-organized!

+**🤖 Our bot is your guide at Marzahn Pride:**

+🔸 Shows you the route and the event program;
+🔸 Keeps you informed with real-time updates;
+🔸 Creates a Pride avatar — show your support!

+🔗 Launch the bot here: [@marzahn_pride_bot](https://t.me/marzahn_pride_bot)

 {{< center >}} # Manifest {{< /center >}}

 {{< figure src="/images/marzahn_pride_2025/MP_banner_en.png" width=100% alt="Marzahn Pride 2025 Banner" class="banner-gap" >}}